craftXplorer/Vision-Projects-Textbase/about-us.md

 At Vision Projects, we’re passionate about creating and exploring new possibilities within Minecraft.
 Our focus is on developing unique and innovative projects that showcase our creativity and technical expertise.

-We’re a small, dedicated team of young enthusiasts from Germany and Austria who combine technical know-how, imagination, and a shared love for Minecraft.
+We’re a small, dedicated team of young enthusiasts from Germany who combine technical know-how, imagination, and a shared love for Minecraft.
 Despite our youth, we’ve honed our skills to bring our ideas to life and push the boundaries of what’s possible in the Minecraft universe.

 ---